-However if you'd like to read our Frequently Asked Questions below, this might answer some of the most common questions and help put your mind at rest.
+Our Frequently Asked Questions below might answer some of the most common questions and help put your mind at rest.

-No, visitors are welcome at any time from early morning to later in the evening to suit you.
-However we do operate a “protected mealtimes policy” which means we ask people to avoid visiting at lunchtime and tea time.
+Visitors are welcome at any time to suit residents and their family.
+We do operate a “protected mealtimes policy” which means we ask people to avoid visiting at lunchtime and tea time.
 This is so that the staff can dedicate their time getting the residents prepared for lunch and tea and assist with feeding and supervising.
-Lunch is usually served between 12.00 – 1.30pm and Tea between 4.30 – 5.15pm.Hide Answer
+Lunch is usually served between 12.00 – 1.30pm and Tea between 4.30 – 5.15pm, but please check with the home if you are unsure.Hide Answer

-We aim to provide the type of room that suits the individual wishes of the resident, although the type of room depends on availability when the Home is busy.
+We aim to provide the type of room that suits the individual wishes of the resident, although the type of room does depend on availability.
 The majority of rooms are single en-suite rooms, but we do have some shared rooms which are still quite popular with people who enjoy the comfort of knowing that another person is nearby.

-All rooms are decorated and furnished to the same high standards
+All rooms are decorated and furnished to the same high standard.

-Of course, and this is actively encouraged.
+Of course, we actively encourage it!
 Everyone feels more content with their personal possessions around them.
 Pictures and photographs can be hung on the walls and additional shelving can be provided for ornaments.

 Regretfully, we do not accept pets into the Home.
 Besides the problems of exercise and the possibility of disputes between various animals we could find ourselves “inheriting” a considerable number of assorted animals over the years.Hide Answer